trixi-framework/HOHQMesh/Examples/README.md

 # HOHQMesh Examples

-There are seventeen two-dimensional and ten three-dimensional examples included in the repository both for the user to run and to visualize models and meshes that use the features of HOHQMesh, and for developers to compare changes as algorithms are added or changed.
+There are nineteen two-dimensional and ten three-dimensional examples included in the repository both for the user to run and to visualize models and meshes that use the features of HOHQMesh, and for developers to compare changes as algorithms are added or changed.